By Christine Albers

 Luwam: I would like to thank all the MSD faculty at MIU for their dedication and for encouraging and pushing us to become better developers.
 We work very hard but we are so happy when we complete the final project for each course.
 I encourage more women to join this program so they can get a great job.
 I would tell anyone, “You can do it!”

-The Masters of Software Development is a 12-month training program for U.S. Citizens, Permanent Residents, and Asylees, to become software developers.
+The Masters of Software Development is a 12- or 18-month training program for U.S. Citizens, Permanent Residents, and Asylees, to become software developers.
 Previous software development training or experience is not necessary to enroll in this program and any bachelor’s degree in any subject is eligible for admission.